Groundplex requirements: Load balancer

 • Child pipeline executions triggered through the Pipeline Execute Snap.

-Adding the Load Balancer
+Adding the load balancer

 After the load balancer is configured in a Groundplex (or provisioned in a Cloudplex), you must add the load balancer URL to the Ultra Task properties or the Snaplex properties.